A Guide to Cocaine Detox & Withdrawal

 How to undergo a Cocaine Detox

-A detox from cocaine is the first step towards overcoming an addiction.
+A detox from cocaine is the first step towards overcoming a cocaine addiction.
 It involves the cessation of drug use until it is no longer present in the body.
-Detoxing from cocaine is best performed in a medical setting.
-If you are considering a home detox, a medical professional should always be sought.
-We look at the options for a cocaine detox.
+Detoxing from cocaine is best performed in a medical setting, but you can detox from cocaine at home.

 Home Cocaine Detox